Streetsville, Mississauga: Settlement

 In April 1819, the surveyed land was opened for settlement, and the first settler in the area, James Glendinning, settled on a parcel of land along Mullet Creek.
 Timothy Street did build his saw and grist mills, using stones from Glendinning's land.

 A large quarry of red clay lay on the west side of the village, encouraging the use of brick for construction.

 In 1821, Streetsville's first general store, now known as Montreal House, was built, and still stands.
 Another landmark, Timothy Street's house, was built in 1825 and is one of the oldest brick houses in Peel Region.

 In 1855, William Graydon and Peter Douglass built a large brick building, and sold it in 1859 to Bennet Franklin, a partner in Barber Brothers Toronto Woollen Mills.
 It became known as Franklin House.
 In 1910, under new ownership, the name was changed to the Queen's Hotel.
 Although it ceased to operate as a hotel when its public room was closed with the enforcement of the Canada Temperance Act, it continued to be used for commercial purposes.
 At present, it has been designated under the terms of the Ontario Heritage Act and protected by a heritage easement, and now houses a restaurant and a variety of small businesses and offices.

 In 1858, Streetsville was incorporated as a village, with a population of 1500 people.
 The primary work was found in grist mills, sawmills and tanneries.
 Timothy Street's son, John, was the first reeve.
 For the next century, Streetsville largely existed as a long narrow village with all of its shops, three churches, the cenotaph and the library located on Queen Street, which ran between the Credit River and the railway track.

 A century later, in 1951, the population of Streetsville had declined to 1,139 people.
 Then in 1953, two of the first suburbs in Canada, Vista Heights and Riverview, were built to the southwest and northeast respectively.
 Vista Heights was notable because the town council made the unprecedented decision to require the developer to build a K-6 (kindergarten to Grade 6) elementary school.
 These suburbs and Vista Heights Public School opened in 1955, presaging the future rapid growth of middle-class suburbs in the area.
+Another suburban area that grew as a de facto expansion of Streetsville (not as development reaching out to it from the main urban area of Mississauga) is River Grove, which is centred along Bristol Road east of the Credit River and extends to Creditview Road; although this area was developed in the late 1980's, well after Streetsville's amalgamation into Mississauga.